 Spend some time reading online reviews.
 Ask questions, learn how car shipping works, understand the shipping process.
 Below are a few tips to steer you in the right direction.

-How shipping a Jaguar across the US works:
+How does shipping a Jaguar across the US work?

 - Disclose details about the vehicle – make, model, and modifications.

 - A logistics expert will schedule your shipment based on your desired shipping dates.
 Keep in mind though that dates are never guaranteed.
 If you are looking for a specific date delivery, discuss your options with a car shipping agent.

 - After you and the car transporter agree on the details of service, a carrier will pick up your car one to a few days from your first available date.